Board of Directors:

 Congamond Bogs Property

-Description: This is roughly 15 acres is size and was donated to SLC by the owner as open space set aside for a small housing development being proposed in the area.
+Description: This 15.39 acres was donated to SLC by the owner as open space set aside for a small housing development being proposed in the area.
 Bogs are fascinating places that are quite rare in CT.
 There are only a handful of bogs in CT, and according to CT DEP, the Congamond Bogs are one of the best examples in the state.
 The Congamond Bogs are home to several state endangered species and many fascinating plants such as pitcher plants, leatherleaf, and sundews.

 Overlook Ridge Property